Eating in Restaurants

-- Also, it’s okay to ask someone at your table to tell you how the food is arranged on your plate.
+- It’s okay to ask someone at your table to tell you how the food is arranged on your plate.

-For information on where to purchase products mentioned in this article, such as magnifiers and signature guides, view a list of specialty product sources.
+For information on where to purchase products mentioned in this article, such as magnifiers and signature guides, view Helpful Products and Technology for Living with Vision Loss – VisionAware.